tmanso9/pass-in-api/README.md

 ## Getting Started

+The API is deployed at https://pass-in-api-3cbc3460e010.herokuapp.com .

-Choose the option that best fits your requirements and environment.
+For development purposes, choose the option that best fits your requirements and environment.
 Each option provides a different level of control and scalability, so consider your needs before making a decision.

 1. **Build DB with Docker Compose PostgreSQL and API with npm script**: